cobobc/milestone_project_fob/README.md

 *   CSS - Used to style the website.

 *   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout and styling.
-Imported JavaScript/Query for each page to support the reponsive navigation bar burger icon for tablet and mobile.
+Imported JavaScript/Query for each page to support the responsive navigation bar burger icon for tablet and mobile.

 *   [Google Fonts](https://fonts.google.com/) - provided the *Quicksand* font used throughout the website.

-*   [Font Awesome](https://fontawesome.com/) - provided the scocail media icons used on the Footer.
+*   [Font Awesome](https://fontawesome.com/) - provided the scocial media icons used in the Footer.

 *   [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/) - used to inpect each page, debug and mostly to test different CSS styles.

-*   [GitHub](https://github.com/) - hosting site to store the wensites source code and Git pages used to deploy the live site.
+*   [GitHub](https://github.com/) - hosting site to store the websites source code and Git pages used to deploy the live site.

-*   [Gitpod](https://gitpod.io/workspaces) - the version control to, check status, add, commit and push code to GitHubs repository for storage.
+*   [Gitpod](https://gitpod.io/workspaces) - the version control to check status, add, commit and push code to GitHubs repository for storage.

 *   [Microsoft PowerPoint](https://office.live.com/start/powerpoint.aspx) - used to create the wireframes.